nicoespeon/understandlegacycode.com/content/blog/a-process-to-do-safe-changes-in-a-complex-codebase/index.md

 And there's a way to avoid the quicksand.
 I'm about to teach you: _The Mikado Method_.

+> 👉 I built **[Nikado](https://nikado.app/)**, a free app to create Mikado graphs visually.
+No more pen and paper!
+Break down complex changes into manageable tasks, right in your browser!

 ## A structured way to make valuable changes

 The gist of it will sound like common sense: